jonjamz/blaze-forms/README.md

 About
 -----

 Build production-ready, reactive forms in minutes.
-Convert simple templates into robust form components using the provided API.
+Turn simple templates into robust form components using the provided API.

 #### Facts